campisano/cpp_tdd_2048_game/README.md

 1) there is a board
     - board is divided in 16 positions (four-by-four)
     - board positions are arranged inside its borders
+    - player can make a slide in one direction {left,right,up,down} that is applied at all the number in the board
 0) there are numbers
     - number has a value
     - value must be greater than or equal to 2